In our office, we use the term “Traditional Long-Term Care Insurance” to refer to policies that:

 We do still help our clients explore traditional long-term care insurance policies compared to other long-term care planning options, but more and more often, we’re seeing people opt for other options citing the following complaints:

-• The policy coverage may be inadequate, especially if you don’t include an inflation rider.
-For those that had parents or grandparents that purchased long-term care insurance policies, the policies often didn’t kept up with inflation.
-We’ve frequently seen clients with long-term care insurance policies with daily benefits of $50 per day or $75 per day but the current average cost of care in the Raleigh area is $189 per day for assisted living or $234-263 per day for nursing home care.
+- The policy coverage may be inadequate, especially if you don’t include an inflation rider.
+For those who had parents or grandparents who purchased long-term care insurance policies, the policies often didn’t keep up with inflation.
+We’ve frequently seen clients with long-term care insurance policies with daily benefits of $50 per day or $75 per day, but the current average cost of care in the Raleigh area is $189 per day for assisted living or $234-263 per day for nursing home care.
 This is why it’s critical to consider not just the current cost of care but also your age and potential inflation in the future.

-• The biggest complaint, however, is the rising premiums.
-Time and time again, we’ve seen people that bought the policies in their 50’s or 60’s.
+- The biggest complaint, however, is the rising premiums.
+Time and time again, we’ve seen people who bought the policies in their 50’s or 60’s.
 They picked a policy that was affordable and that they’d be able to continue to afford during retirement.
-Then, in their 70’s the insurance company hits them with huge premium increases and the policyholders end up either significantly reducing their coverage under the policy in an effort to keep the policy affordable, or they end up dropping the policy entirely!
+Then, in their 70s, the insurance company hits them with huge premium increases, and the policyholders end up either significantly reducing their coverage under the policy in an effort to keep the policy affordable or end up dropping the policy entirely!

 Fortunately, there are many alternatives to traditional long-term care insurance that address these concerns that we’ll cover in the upcoming articles in this series.